gayolGate/HypeStore/README.md

   - **Translations** (if there are translations, they are natural or unreadable?) 🌏
   - **Design and color palette** (it looks great or it blinds you?) 🖼
 - 🔒 **No tracking**: HypeStore doesn't track you at all.
 There are not accounts.
 When you rate an app, we use to identify you a randomly generated 10 digits code in your phone that isn't related to your identity or your IP.
+- 📖 **Newsteller:** Newsteller section of the app includes opinions about projects, news and recommendations by HypeStore Team, with at least one article per week, apart from aditional resources from third party webs.
+You can unsubscribe for not seeing it anymore.

 ## Install